npmcomponent/eivindfjeldstad-combobox/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [eivindfjeldstad/combobox](http://github.com/eivindfjeldstad/combobox).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/eivindfjeldstad-combobox`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # combobox
 A lightweight selectbox replacement.
 Built entirely with components, no jQuery or other frameworks.
 Comes with search functionality, keyboard navigation and other cool stuff.